Health and Safety Risk Assessment Meaning

 It is the employer’s legal obligation to ensure that employees are protected from occupational risks to which they could be exposed.
 This can be done by implementing and following a risk management process, which involves:

-To effectively carry out a risk management process, it is crucial to have a clear understanding of health and safety risk assessment, the legal context, concepts, risk analysis, assessment, and control processes as well as the roles that are played by relevant participants.
+To effectively carry out a risk management process, it is crucial to have a clear understanding of health and safety risk assessment, the legal context, concepts, risk analysis, assessment, and risk control measures as well as the roles that are played by relevant participants.

 Prevention of Occupational Risks